FaustinaAtoti/se-assignment-4-github-and-visual-studio-FaustinaAtoti/README.md

 What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.
 Version Control with Git:
+One must first have a GitHub account
+Log in to your account and navigate to the "Home" tab Cick on "New" to create new repository
+Add the name the repository
+Initialize it with a README file and you are done.

 Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?
 Branching and Merging in GitHub: